Frequently Asked Questions

 The hub on desktop

-You can access the hub (dashboard) by clicking on the icon underneath the logo on the left.
+You can access the hub (dashboard) by clicking on the dashboard icon on the left toolbar.

 How to find your optimal learning schedule